 [Akita] Sturdy, beautiful, and OK for everyday use!
 A traditional craft with three features: Kawatsura lacquerware

-Beautiful for everyday use!
+Beautiful and suitable for everyday use!
 Attractive Kawatsura lacquerware

 lastly